MSUGradesappCodePath/CodePath/README.md

            }
            ```
    - Private Messaging Screen
+      - (Read/GET) Query all messages where user is author
+      - (Read/GET) Query all messages where the user the current user is talking to is author
-      - (Read/Put) Read messages and post new messages to the other user
+      - (Create/POST) Create a new message and send to other user
    - Main Screen
       - (Move/NAVIGATE) Navigate to the Login or Sign Up Screen
    - View Post Screen